pratjz/pratjz/README.md

 ### 👋 Hi, I am Prateek

-*Hope you are doing awesome, thanks for visiting by*
+*Hope you are doing awesome, thank you for visiting by*

 - 👀 An inquisitive person with lifelong passion for Science.
 Currently focusing & researching with Quantum Computing Technologies & Algorithms, Focusing on intersection of Quantum Computing & Artificial Intelligence.
 - ✨ It is fascinating to ponder on greatest questions of our age and catch a glimpse of how the world would look like in the future.